zeinababbasi/ColorifyGame/README.md

-# ColorifyGame
+In this game, an nxn square, filled with multiple colors is our initial playground.

-There is a colored nxn square.
-The robot tries to fill all nxn squares with same color using a greedy algorithm.
+The game automatically tries to fill up all the cells with a single color using a greedy algorithm.